Legedith/scifi-evals/README.md

 ### Phase 2: Enhancement & Enrichment
 - **Objective**: Improve dilemma quality and add AI-driven context
-- **Enhanced**: Used GPT-4 to add gravity, stakes, and compelling details to scenarios
+- **Enhanced**: Used advanced OpenAI models to add gravity, stakes, and compelling details to scenarios
 - **Developed**: Sophisticated prompt engineering for consistent ethical analysis format
 - **Created**: Enhanced dataset with richer contexts and more challenging scenarios